 Dynamic pipe flow modelling for Ocean Mining Lift System is a third vertical transport project.
 This research work aims to develop the 1D dynamic pipe flow model for the transport of minerals from sea bed to the sea surface.

 The developed model can be used to predict the pressure drop, local particle concentration and bed layer formation along the mining riser.
 Flow model will be extended to study the feasibility of the gas lift system for deep sea mining application.
 These models will be improved by using lab scale experiment al data.

 Post-doc Niranjan Reddy Challabotla

 Contact: Professor Svein Sævik

 Underwater Hyperspectral Imaging (UHI) will be tested for its application in seafloor mineral mapping.
-Through their spectral signatures, this technology allows to identify and classify different types of minerals.
+Through their spectral signatures, this technology allows us to identify and classify different types of minerals.